-- The site is not used for parking as alleged in the application - The plans submitted do not give a true impression of the development - There are no current crime problems stemming from the site and, therefore, it cannot be alleged that the development will be useful in terms of crime prevention. - The plans submitted are incorrect in terms of their scale - The site should be used to alleviate the parking problems in the village - There are other sites within the community that would be more suitable in terms of housing provision
+- The site is not used for parking as alleged in the application. - The plans submitted do not give a true impression of the development. - There are no current crime problems stemming from the site and, therefore, it cannot be alleged that the development will be useful in terms of crime prevention. - The plans submitted are incorrect in terms of their scale. - The site should be used to alleviate the parking problems in the village.

-PLANNING COMMITTEE DATE: 05/09/2016 REPORT OF THE SENIOR PLANNING AND ENVIRONMENT SERVICE MANAGER CAERNARFON
+PLANNING COMMITTEE DATE: 17/10/2016 REPORT OF THE SENIOR PLANNING AND ENVIRONMENT SERVICE MANAGER CAERNARFON

-(including affordable housing)

-• The prices of the houses would be out of reach for local residents.
+- There are other sites within the community that would be more suitable in terms of housing provision (including affordable housing) - The prices of the houses would be out of the reach of local residents.

-5. Assessment of the relevant planning considerations:
+5. Assessment of the material planning considerations: